tplassman/compop/README.md

 # ComPop

+Not your templating language.

-JavaScript function to pop component configuration off a global storage array (stack || queue\*) and construct corresponding class instances
+This framework exposes a function to pop component configuration off a global storage array (stack || queue\*) and construct a corresponding class instance for each configuration in the array.
+It also aims to promote encapsulation for components and utilizes a thin wrapper around [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) to provide a mechanism for communication between isolated components.

 ## Installation